wp-plugins/facebook-page-promoter-lightbox/readme.txt

 Navigate to the "Arevico Settings" tab and set your preferences.
 You will need a facebook fanpage and retrieve it's ID.
 The plugin does not work with facebook groups or personal profiles.

 == Frequently Asked Questions ==

-**Q. The lightbox appears even tough I already like it.
-How do I fix this?**

-We designed the plugin to work on most sites.
-The reason why we did not include it is, that you'll need a Facebook API Key for it to work.
-Using a Facebook API key often creates conflict with other social applications.
-In order to deliver sustainable support , we included that feature in the premium version.

 **Q. The lightbox appears to be blank (white), how to fix this?**